Upper School Remote Learning

 Ted Parker, Associate Head of Upper School, Academic Dean

-Aside from our physical distance from one another, another shift to how King teachers and students will teach and learn remotely will be to how we all use time.
+Aside from our physical distance from one another, another shift to how King teachers and students are teaching and learning remotely is how we all use time.

 The use of time by any class may be described along a spectrum between synchronous and asynchronous.